-Management believes the extent of the COVID-19 pandemic's adverse impact on operating results and financial condition has been and will continue to be driven by many factors, most of which are beyond management's control and ability to forecast.
+Management believes the extent of the COVID-19 pandemic's adverse impact on operating results and financial condition has been driven by many factors, most of which are beyond management's control and ability to forecast.
+The University will continue to monitor the impact of the pandemic on its combined financial position and change in net assets, as the duration of the pandemic is unknown.

-The COVID-19 pandemic did not have a material effect on the University's liquidity as of June 30, 2021.
+The COVID-19 pandemic did not have a material effect on the University's liquidity as of June 30, 2022.
 See Note 13 - Liquidity and Availability.